AminaOti/Jumpstart/README.md

 This is a template repository for CP Farm.
 To use this template run the command:

 ```
- gh repo create REPOSITRY-NAME  --public --confirm --template="github.ibm.com/Amina-Oti/jumpstart"
+ $ gh repo create REPOSITRY-NAME  --public --confirm --template="github.ibm.com/Amina-Oti/jumpstart"
+ $ cd REPOSITRY-NAME
+ $ git checkout master

 ```